 Pitshanger Pictures exists to inform, entertain and strengthen community in North Ealing by screening films that stimulate conversation and discussion on questions in life.

 No need to book tickets, just come along.
 Doors open half an hour before the screenings unless otherwise specified.

-Other screenings – child (under 16) £6 / adult £8
+Saturdays & other screenings – child (under 16) £6, adult £8 (includes drink and snack)

 Pitshanger Pictures Opera – £10 (additional cost for food)

 24th Jan Taxi Tehran